jennifer-ruan/fm-blog-preview/README.md

 # Frontend Mentor - Blog preview card solution

-This is my solutiuon for the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
+This is my solution for the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).

 ## Table of contents